-Texas abortion ban remains in effect after appeals court rules against Justice Department
+Texas abortion ban remains in effect after appeals court rules against Justice Dept.

 The law is enforced by private citizens, rather than state government officials.
 Individuals can sue anyone who helps a woman get an abortion after the six-week mark.
 Successful lawsuits result in an award of at least $10,000 to the person who filed the complaint.

 The Justice Department sued the state of Texas after the Supreme Court declined to block the law in response to a separate lawsuit filed by abortion providers and advocates.

 The high court’s conservative majority said opponents, who had sued state court judges and clerks, raised “serious questions” about the constitutionality of the ban.
 But the justices allowed the law to remain in effect pending further review, saying the challengers had not shown they were suing the proper defendants.

+The 5th Circuit on Thursday said its decision to leave the law in effect was based on the high court’s reasoning and its own previous decision in that case, in which the appeals court said it was not clear that federal courts have a role in reviewing the Texas law.

+The order said the appeals court would quickly schedule the Justice Department’s lawsuit to be reviewed by the same panel that will take up the lawsuit from abortion providers in December.

 Texas Attorney General Ken Paxton (R) has argued that the U.S. government cannot sue Texas officials to block the law, because they are not the ones enforcing the ban.
 Instead, Paxton said in court filings, the only way to directly challenge the constitutionality of the law is to wait until a doctor is sued under its provisions in state court.